Solaris

 Image from Steve Bowers

-Solaris, a carbon world (Adamean type) has oceans of hydrocarbons and an atmosphere rich in organic compounds; there is, however, no life on this world.
-The planet is currently surrounded by a low-gravity Ribbonworld structure, mostly constucted from carbon nanomaterials.
+Solaris, a carbon world, has oceans of hydrocarbons and an atmosphere rich in organic compounds; there is, however, no life on this world.
+The planet is currently surrounded by a habitable, low-gravity Ribbonworld structure, mostly constructed from carbon and other materials minde on this world.

-Carbon world surrounded by a low-gravity megastructure known as a Ribbonworld.
+Solaris is surrounded in the current era by a low-gravity megastructure known as a Ribbonworld.

 To construct the Ribbonworld, first a dynamic orbital ring was constructed in low orbit, and carbon was exported from the surface along numerous short beanstalks.
 The ribbonworld was built at a distance of 25,000 km from the planet's centre, slowly rotating to maintain shape and to provide a minimal gravity.
 The biosphere it contains is dominated by giant low gravity trees; many of the clades living there use geneered or artificial wings to get around.